MV Walla Walla: November 2012 incident

 In early November 2012, during routine maintenance, one of the ship's four drive motors was damaged and failed after it overheated.
 The ferry was removed from service while a replacement was installed.
 WSDOT announced that if the damaged motor could be replaced with a spare already in its warehouse, the ferry could be back into service within several months.

 The spare motor was refurbished by General Electric in Los Angeles and then installed at Vigor Shipyards.
 The Walla Walla returned to service in April 2013.

+April 2023 grounding

+At approximately 4:30 p.m. on April 15, 2023, the ferry ran aground on a Bainbridge Island beach after a generator failure while transiting Rich Passage during a Bremerton–Seattle run.
+No injuries or hull damage were reported among the 596 passengers and 15 crew members.
+All passengers were evacuated onto Kitsap Fast Ferries and returned to Bremerton within a few hours.
+The Walla Walla was towed by tugboats back to Bremerton for inspections and to unload the 200 vehicles left onboard until the following morning.

+A subsequent investigation by Washington State Ferries and the U.S. Coast Guard determined that contaminated fuel had clogged filters leading into the boat's generators and caused them to shut down.
+The fuel contamination was caused by excessive air that entered the "two-day tank" and formed a black sludge of bacteria and fungus that clogged the filters.
+The onboard backup generator also failed and the crew were unable to start a third generator, leaving the vessel without power.
+Walla Walla sustained a bent propeller and other minor damage.
+The ferry later reentered service, but again damaged a propeller and was withdrawn for dry-docking on September 18.